Click here to download these SIP Questions and Answers for future reference.

 Many SIP manufacturers and dealer/distributors also offer onsite technical assistance for builders that are new to SIP construction.

 There are a number of resources on structural insulated panels:

-Builders can participate in both online and hands-on SIP installation courses through the SIPA Registered Builder Program.
+Builders can participate in the online SIP installation course through the SIPA Registered Builder Program.

-SIPA offers three AIA Continuing Education course for design professionals.
+SIPA offers AIA Continuing Education courses for design professionals.